kjellm/kjellm.github.com/event.markdown

 <figure>
   <img src="images/event-sourceing/domain.svg" style="width: 80%" alt="Domain model class diagram"/>
+  <figcaption>Conceptual class diagram for our simple domain of recorded music and the releases they appear on.</figcaption>
 </figure>

+Note that the class diagram above is a conceptual diagram.
+The actual implementation uses CQRS and aggregates, and thus diverges quite a bit.

 ### Domain model

 #### Commands

 Lets start with the commands.
-In this domain we only have commands for creating and updating the releases and the recordings.
-Since updates are required to include all attributes, validations for updates and creates are the same.
-First are commands for Releases:
+In this domain we only have commands for *creating* and *updating* the aggregates.
+Also note that we follow here a convention where updates are required to include all attributes (more on this later), and validations for updates and creates are therefore the same.
+First the commands for releases:

 ``` ruby
 RELEASE_ATTRIBUTES = %I(id title tracks)